What I’m Doing to Stay Healthy – Part I

 Nutritious, colorful foods and conscious eating

 I am about to take a break from writing this post to go eat either one or two fresh grapefruits!
 I’m a big fan of grapefruits.
 I eat them a lot anyways.
 And, of course, they’re full of vitamin C and myriad of wonderful nutrients.
 They are also useful for moving and mobilizing liver chi according to Traditional Chinese Medicine.
 We are getting close to Spring which is the season of liver chi movement.
 We want to wake up our liver chi.
-Therefore, it’s a wonderful time to eat grapefruits seasonally as well as to provide us with lots of delicious bioavailable vitamin C. I will share more about liver chi and health in an upcoming blog post so keep your eyes peeled for that.
-I’ll send you an email when it goes live (Sign up for my Email List here!) so you can check it out!
+Therefore, it’s a wonderful time to eat grapefruits seasonally as well as to provide us with lots of delicious bioavailable vitamin C. I will share more about liver chi and health in an upcoming blog post…What I’m Doing to Stay Healthy – Part 2.

 Eat the rainbow!
 Enjoy fresh produce, preferably organic, of every color.
 Functional medicine nutritionists tell us that ideally each week we would be best served to consume 40 different kinds of fruits, vegetables, and seeds.
 Doing so provides us with high levels of micronutrients!
 When we feed our bodies well, we feel good!
 I add tons of fun things to my salads to get those micronutrients like: chia seeds, flax seeds, sunflower seeds, goji berries, mulberries, sesame seeds, and hemp hearts.

 Sending love and light to you and your loved ones during this trying time.